nglaeser/Notes/BSIDES-Charleston/Keynote.md

 - Applications in a wide area of fields: economics, meteorology, medicine, astronomy, agriculture, immunology
 - Before, crypto was used to achieve **confidentiality**; now, it is needed to ensure **integrity**

+Finally, a closing remark:
-###### "I really didn't foresee the Internet.
+> "I really didn't foresee the Internet.
 But then, neither did the computer industry.
 Not that that tells us very much of course – the computer industry didn't even foresee that the century was going to end." -Douglas Adams